Country · Asia

 Best Time to Visit

-The best time to visit Taiwan is during the spring (March to May) and autumn (September to November) when the weather is mild and pleasant.
-Spring offers blooming cherry blossoms and a vibrant atmosphere, while autumn provides cooler temperatures and fewer crowds.
-The summer months (June to August) can be hot and humid, with a high risk of typhoons, especially in the coastal areas.
-Winter (December to February) is cooler, particularly in the mountainous regions, but can be rainy.
-Each season has its own charm, so consider what kind of experience you're looking for when planning your visit.
+The best time to visit Taiwan is from March to May and September to November, when the weather is mild and pleasant.
+Spring offers cherry blossoms and mild temperatures, while autumn provides cooler weather and vibrant fall foliage.
+The summer months (June to August) are hot and humid, with a high risk of typhoons.
+Winter (December to February) is cooler, especially in the northern part of the country, and offers a different perspective on popular tourist spots like Taipei 101 and Sun Moon Lake.
+Each season has its unique charm, but the shoulder months of spring and autumn are ideal for most travelers.

 Weather